Subject Source: Art & Architecture Thesaurus

 Scope and Contents This collection consists of records created by the Technology Advisory Committee, a standing committee of the faculty from 2002 to 2014.
 Materials include meeting agendas and minutes, memoranda and policy documents, and records of the Electronic Records Task Force.

 Scope and Contents This collection consists primarily of photographs taken by staff of The Lawrentian for inclusion in articles, dating from 1995 to 2004.
 Subjects depicted include Conservatory, theatre, and athletic events, as well as other extracurricular activities.
-Two folders of administrative materials, including Board of Control minutes and correspondence, are also included.
-Handbook created by Editor-In-chief Molly Ruffing, 2022, also included.
+Two folders of administrative materials, including Board of Control minutes and correspondence, are included.
+2022 and 2023 Lawrentian staff handbooks are also included.

 Scope and Contents This collection consists of materials documenting the planning and building of the Warch Campus Center, which opened in the fall of 2009.
 Subject files concerning various aspects of the project, including publicity, communications with the neighborhood, the building of the land bridge and river walk, accompanying Sage Hall renovations, and the LEED certification process, make up the bulk of the collection.
 Architectural project manuals, month end construction reports, and planning committee...